Borrower Defense

 The Latest

-On Tuesday, November 12, 2024, the Project on Predatory Student Lending and Public Citizen filed an amicus brief urging the Supreme Court to grant the Department of Education’s cert petition and overturn a Fifth Circuit decision on existing borrower defense regulations.
+On Tuesday, November 12, 2024, the Project on Predatory Student Lending and Public Citizen filed an amicus brief in Career Colleges & Schools of Texas v.
+Department of Education (“CCST”),urging the Supreme Court to overturn a Fifth Circuit decision staying implementation of the 2022 borrower defense (BD) regulations.
 Read more about the Fifth Circuit decision and the petition in our statement here.

 Borrower Defense Resource Toolkit